resting-dove/funm/README.md

 In order to run the semi-analytical molecular dynamics simulations, the `pyWkm` repository has be copied to the `pywkm` folder.
-Also, the recursive pulling has to be enabled to receive the `gautschiIntegrator` git submodule.
+Also, recursive pulling has to be enabled to receive the `gautschiIntegrator` git submodule.

 ## Lanczos method